 The climate of Appalachia is changing – rapidly.
-ASD is taking a stand against the climate crisis to keep farmers farming.
+ASD is taking a stand against the climate crisis to keep farmers farming and tackle food insecurity.
 Together, we can live better, locally.

 Climate Change in Appalachia